-- You may use cash or check (made payable to NMSBVI Student Account) to start or contribute to an account. - The student then deposits the check into their account at the front desk. - To withdraw money, a student makes out a withdrawal form, gets an approval signature from an Instructional Lead or Residential Life Director/Supervisor, and then takes the form to the front desk. - To ensure accountability, NMSBVI retains copies of all student transactions.
+- You may use cash or check (made payable to NMSBVI Student Account) to start or contribute to an account. - The student then deposits the check into their account with the student trust custodian. - To withdraw money, a student makes out a withdrawal form, gets an approval signature from Program Coordinator, Principal or Residential Life Supervisor, and then takes the form to the student trust custodian. - A student may withdraw up to \$50 in one week.
+The money is available immediately. - If a student requests more than \$50, the request will be processed in the next check run and the student will receive a check in the amount requested. - To ensure accountability, NMSBVI retains copies of all student transactions.

 You may also provide your child with an ATM/Debit card or pre-paid credit cards.
-At least two banks in Alamogordo (Wells Fargo and First Federal) have talking ATM machines.
+At least two (2) banks in Alamogordo (Wells Fargo and First Federal) have talking ATM machines.